How two entrepreneurs brought an Ecuadorian longevity elixir to the market

 Published on September 29, 2023

-When Los Angeles-based entrepreneurs Andres Izquieta and Juan Jaramillo Hidalgo set out to build a beverage brand, they knew they wanted it to do a few things.
-With familial roots in Ecuador, the pair wanted to create a product that was inspired by their own fusion of cultures.
+When Andres Izquieta and Juan Jaramillo Hidalgo set out to build their beverage brand Chiki Chiki Boom Boom, they asked themselves: can we make a drink that’s even better than water?
+Turns out it already existed and they knew of it well.
+Based in Los Angeles with familial roots in Ecuador, the pair wanted to create a product that was inspired by their own fusion of cultures.
+“We wanted to create something that had a positive reflective positioning of Latin culture—something that embodied authenticity and something that came from us,” says Izquieta.

-Now Chiki Chiki Boom Boom can be found in refrigerators at Netflix offices to major retailers like Walmart and CVS.
-But in the course of launching Izquieta and Hidalgo soon discovered that launching a regenerative farm in Ecuador, creating a new beverage in an already saturated market, and distributing it throughout the world could feel like getting caught in logistical and communication riptides.
+But Izquieta and Hidalgo soon discovered that launching a farm in Ecuador, creating a new beverage in an already saturated market, and distributing it throughout the world could feel like swimming against a current of logistical and communication riptides.
 Using tools like Dropbox helped the team connect, collaborate, and stay fluid when navigating the twists and turns of entrepreneurship.
+We spoke with Andres Izquieta about the story behind Chiki Chiki Boom Boom, launching a brand during the pandemic, and how the use of Dropbox products like DocSend helps protect their business.

 Chiki Chiki Boom Boom is popping up more and more on store shelves across the United States.
 How do you think about your retail strategy?